littlebutt/tiny-libtorrent/README.md

 ## Compiling

-If you are using GCC, run `make` in the root directory.
+If you are using GCC, run `mkdir build && make` in the root directory.
 If you are a Windows user, double click `.sln` file to open the project and run it in `x64` mode.